-Modern Romance: Dating and Relationships Among Young Adults Cornell University, Spring 2018 (A First-Year Writing Seminar) Through the Buttrick-Crippen Fellowship, I was selected as one of two graduate students to receive a year of support to design and teach a First-Year Writing Seminar in sociology.
+Modern Romance: Dating and Relationships Among Young Adults Cornell University, Spring 2018 (A First-Year Writing Seminar) Enrollment: 16 Through the Buttrick-Crippen Fellowship, I was selected as one of two graduate students to receive a year of support to design and teach a First-Year Writing Seminar in sociology.
 I designed this course around my primary research interests and selected topics that would be of interest to non-major sociology students.

-Introduction to Sociology Five Points Correctional Facility, Spring 2017 (credit granted through Cayuga Community College) I was chosen by the Cornell Prison Education Program to design and teach an introductory sociology course to students pursuing their Associate's Degree.
+Introduction to Sociology Five Points Correctional Facility, Spring 2017 (credit granted through Cayuga Community College) Enrollment: 16 I was chosen by the Cornell Prison Education Program to design and teach an introductory sociology course to students pursuing their Associate's Degree.
 This class was created with the intention of introducing students to the field of sociology and enhancing their understanding of the social world.

-Advanced English University of Donja Gorica, Fall 2012 & Spring 2013 As a Fulbright English Teaching Assistant in Montenegro, I designed and taught lessons for advanced English language learners with the aim of increasing conversational fluency and grammatical proficiency.
+Advanced English University of Donja Gorica, Fall 2012 & Spring 2013 Enrollment: 20 As a Fulbright English Teaching Assistant in Montenegro, I designed and taught lessons for advanced English language learners with the aim of increasing conversational fluency and grammatical proficiency.
 I also administered and graded oral and written exams.

 Race and Public Policy Cornell University, Spring 2016 In this course, I held weekly office hours and helped create assignment prompts and grading rubrics.
 I provided feedback for drafts and graded final papers.
 I also assisted in designing and proctoring the midterm and final exam.

-Introduction to Sociology Cornell University, Fall 2015 (two sections) As a teaching assistant for Introduction to Sociology, I was responsible for two discussion sections with approximately 25 student each.
+Introduction to Sociology Cornell University, Fall 2015 As a teaching assistant for Introduction to Sociology, I was responsible for two discussion sections with approximately 25 student each.
 I designed and taught weekly lessons on sociological theory and key topics in sociology and facilitated group presentations for increased student involvement.
 Additionally, I held weekly office hours, graded assignments, and proctored and graded the midterm and final exam.

 Families and Social Inequality Cornell University, Fall 2015 Through a grant from the Einaudi Center for International Studies, I was chosen to design and teach a month-long unit on international social policy.
 In this capacity, I created an empirical research project to assess students' learning and led a project workshop to familiarize students with the databases required for this project.
 In addition, I taught multiple classes on family social policy and facilitated an in-class policy debate.
 Finally, I graded and provided detailed written feedback on research papers.